 How do you create a schedule?

 I want you to schedule something that you will do every single day next week.
 I want this task to be just about you.
 Not about your business, not about your family, not about your friends.
 I want it to be something that you would do exclusively for yourself.
-And I want this to come from the place of love, not hate.
+And I want this to come from a place of love, not hate.

 - “I will go for a walk every night after dinner because my body deserves fresh air and some light movement after a day spent working at a desk.”